alicolville/Weight-Tracker/readme.txt

 = 7.5.8 =

+* Improvement: Ability to specify a % of calories to add / subtract for weight gain / loss (instead of just a fixed value)
 * Improvement: Added new Spanish translations (thanks @Iván)
 * Improvement: Additional filters throughout plugin.
 * Improvement: Additional underlying support for shortcodes to support user IDs other than current logged in user.